DDieterich/ODBCapture/docs/Install-and-Config.md

 ## Application Configuration

 Configuring ODBCapture can be as simple as adding 2 configuration records.
-More complex configurations involve installation layering, object selection/filtering, role identification, and configuration data capture.
+More complex configurations involve database build layering, object selection/filtering, role identification, and configuration data capture.

 Care must be taken to preserve any ODBCapture configurations for an application.
-Best practice is to create a configuration data installation layer that keeps ODBCapture configuration data separate from configuration data for a target application.
+Best practice is to create a configuration data build layer that keeps ODBCapture configuration data separate from configuration data for a target application.

 ### Simple Configuration